JoeBrueneman/Jammin_With_Spotify/README.md

 ## Validation Method

 We take a playlist dataset as test sample and split it into train (80%) and test (20%) datasets, named 'feed' and 'validate'.
-We generate a 'predict' dataset by using the 'feed' dataset witht the three models above.
+We generate a 'predict' dataset by using the 'feed' dataset with the three models above.
 Then we compare the similarity of the 'predict' dataset to 'validate' dataset and calculate the accuracy.

 ## Website